A look at fests, events, exhibits in the Kansas City metro area

 Sept.
 26

-Positively Pink Party: You are invited to celebrate National Women’s Health and Fitness Day, screening for blood pressure, balance, heart healthy, refreshments along with giveaway’s and door prizes, 9 to 11 a.m., St. Joseph Medical Center, Alex George auditorium, building D, 1000 Carondelet Dr., Kansas City, free.
+Positively Pink Party: Celebrate National Women’s Health and Fitness Day, screening for blood pressure, balance, heart healthy, refreshments along with giveaways and door prizes, 9 to 11 a.m., St. Joseph Medical Center, Alex George auditorium, building D, 1000 Carondelet Drive, Kansas City, free.

 Sept.
 27

-Sugar Skull Paint Night: Come out and paint your sugar skull, you’ll start with a white skull add the colors you like, reserve your spot, 7 to 9 p.m., Moscato Masterpiece, 20120 B E, Jackson Dr., Independence, Moscatomasterpiece.com.
+Sugar Skull Paint Night: Come out and paint your sugar skull, reserve your spot, 7 to 9 p.m., Moscato Masterpiece, 20120 B E, Jackson Drive, Independence, Moscatomasterpiece.com.

 Smithville Community Action Coalition Luncheon Meeting: CIA welcomes new members from the Smithville area in the fields of education, law enforcement and social services as well as the faith community and community at large, reservations requested, School District Central Office, board room, 655 S. Commercial Ave., Kansas City, 816-965-1015.